AlvaradoA/IoT-Security-Monitor/README.md

 lab_instance_profile_name = "LabInstanceProfile"

 # The S3 bucket prefix required by your lab instructions
-# IMPORTANT: Must match the pattern allowed by your lab (e.g., "iot-vpc-logs-")
 s3_bucket_prefix = "iot-vpc-logs-"

 # A secure password for the Elastic stack